VJAI/Waiter/README.md

 </style>
 ```

+If you are using build tool like grunt or gulp you don't have to do this manually.
+There are plugins available like grunt-processhtml or gulp-processhtml that can copy JS or CSS files and make them inline in your HTML file at any place.
+We are already using similar mechanism in our repo to inline the Waiter CSS and JS files in the *index.html* file.
+We've used grunt-processhtml to achieve this.
+Please take a look at the *index.template.html* to understand what I'm talking about.

+If you are not using any build tool like grunt or gulp then you've to do this manually.

-3) Copy everything from *waiter.js* and drop it inline with &lt;script&gt; element and it should be the first child of the &lt;body&gt;.
+4) Copy everything from *waiter.js* and drop it inline with &lt;script&gt; element and it should be the first child of the &lt;body&gt;.

 ```html
 <body>